ls1intum/Artemis/docs/dev/setup/localci-localvc.rst

    --spring.profiles.active=dev,localci,localvc,artemis,scheduling,local

 All of these profiles are enabled by default when using the ``Artemis (Server, LocalVC & LocalCI)`` run configuration in IntelliJ.
-Add ``jira`` to the list of profiles if you want to use Jira for user management.
+Add ``jira`` to the list of profiles if you want to use Jira for user management: `dev,localci,localvc,artemis,scheduling,local,jira`
 Please read :ref:`Server Setup` for more details.